Hot spots are extremely painful and if treated incorrectly, can cause your pet even more pain and make the infection worse. Learn more here.

 A hot spot is one of the most painful skin infections that your pet can suffer.
 Characterized by red, swollen patches of skin that ooze, give off a strong odor, and become hairless, hot spots can occur anywhere on your pet’s body and often appear in multiples.
 These painful infections are caused when your pet excessively licks, chews, or scratches to try to soothe skin areas irritated by fleas, mites, or other skin parasites, improper grooming, skin allergies, internal infections, or stress.
 Most hot spots are treated with topical creams and/or oral antibiotics, and you can take preventative measures to keep your pet from suffering from hot spots in the future.

 Hot spots should be treated in the manner suggested by your veterinarian.
-Improper treatment may result in a worsening of the infection or, at the very least, a painful experience for your pet.
-Because hot spots are so sensitive, some pets may need to be sedated or anesthetized before the initial treatment, and this should be carried out by a veterinarian.
+Improper treatment may worsen the infection or, at the very least, make it a painful experience for your pet.
+Because hot spots are so sensitive, some pets may need to be sedated or anesthetized before the initial treatment, and a veterinarian should carry this out.

 Shave and Cleanse

-Shaving the area around the hot spot and cleansing your pet prepares the skin for whatever treatments will follow.
+Shaving the area around the hot spot and cleansing your pet prepares the skin for whatever treatments follows.
 Make sure that your pet’s skin is completely dry before moving forward with any topical applications or treatments.